Gamst (YouTuber)

-Kim In-jik (born January 8, 1990), known by the handle Gamst (감스트) is a South Korean YouTuber and live streamer.
-He is also well-known as the most famous Manchester United F.C. supporter in South Korea.
+Kim In-jik (born January 8, 1990), known online by the handle Gamst is a South Korean YouTuber and live streamer who makes content often revolving around football.
+He is also well known as the most famous Manchester United F.C. supporter in South Korea.

 Career

-Gamst began broadcasting on AfreecaTV on FIFA Online 2 BJ in February 2012.
+Gamst began broadcasting on AfreecaTV (now called Soop) on FIFA Online 2 BJ in February 2012.
 The nickname "Gamst" is derived from Norwegian footballer Morten Gamst Pedersen.
-In late 2013, he stopped broadcasting on his own to take the comedian test, but in 2015, he gave up the comedian test and returned to broadcasting on his own.
+In late 2013, he stopped broadcasting on his own to try comedy, but in 2015, he returned to broadcasting on his own.
 Since 2016, he has recruited members such as Chang-geun and Hwan-gyong to Gam Company and won the AfreecaTV Grand Prize through visible radio content.

 He was recruited as a goodwill ambassador for the K-League ahead of the 2018 season.
-Since being appointed, he has conducted contents such as joint broadcasting with soccer players, visiting K-League stadiums, and participating in K-League commentary.
+Since being appointed, he has conducted content such as joint broadcasting with soccer players, visiting K-League stadiums, and participating in K-League commentary.
 He was a digital commentator for Munhwa Broadcasting Corporation (MBC) at the 2018 FIFA World Cup and the 2018 Asian Games.
 Gamst won a special award at the 2018 K-League Awards, showing such vigorous activities in the football field.
 He has also appeared on terrestrial broadcasting since 2018, appearing as a guest of the entertainment Radio Star, and as a cameo of drama Secrets and Lies.
 He also participated in the Real Man 300 - Special Warfare School.
 For such activities, Gamst won the 2018 MBC Entertainment Awards for Best New Male Artist in Variety.

 Prior to the 2019 season, he continued to serve as ambassador for the K-League.
 On 26 March 2019, he participated in a friendly match between the South Korea national football team and the Colombia national football team.
 However, Gamst was criticized for his poor broadcasting skills and apologized after the end of the match, acknowledging his lack of skills.
 In April 2019, Afreeca TV BJs, Oejilhye, Namsoon and Narakz, formed a crew.
-However, in June 2019, Narakz caused a sexual harassment case, and Gamst apologized for it and dropped out of the K-League promotional ambassador program and went into self-reflection.
+However, in June 2019, Narakz accused Gamst of sexual harassment, and Gamst apologized for it and dropped out of the K-League promotional ambassador program and went into self-reflection.
 He returned in August 2019, two months later.
-After his return to the club, he has been mostly involved in League of Legends content.
+After his return, he has been mostly involved in League of Legends content.

-He is a loyal fan of the Manchester United soccer team, and hosts content to watch Manchester United games with viewers through his personal broadcast.
-He broadcast and reacted to all Manchester United games in the 23rd and 24th seasons through his personal broadcast.
-Among them, his angry reaction became a hot topic in the European media.
+He is a loyal fan of Manchester United, and hosts livestreams to watch United games with viewers through his personal broadcast.
+He broadcast and watched all Manchester United games in the 2023–24 season through his personal broadcast.
+Among them, his angry reactions became a hot topic in European media.